Bibliographic Guides for French Nobility Genealogical Research

 John P. DuLong

-As a result of working on the Baillon and Le Neuf research projects I have come to appreciate several valuable tools for tracing French and other European noble and royal families.
-Here you will find my bibliographical guide to many of the resources my colleagues and I used to research the Baillon and Le Neuf pedigrees.
+As a result of working on the Baillon and Le Neuf research projects and closely following the work of Roland-Yves Gagné on the Longueval project, I have come to appreciate several valuable tools for tracing French and other European noble and royal families.
+Here you will find my biogeographical guide to many of the resources my colleagues and I used to research the Baillon and Le Neuf pedigrees.
 In addition, one of the most important tools for tracing French nobles is Schwennicke's Europäische Stammtafeln (1980-1995).
 This is a collection of family trees for European noble and royal families.
 The work is in German, but there are many French families included.
 I hope you find these bibliographic guides of value.
+Please consider these web pages as my ongoing notes and not as a final well crafted work.

 Eventually, as time permits, I want to prepare and present my notes on the following works: Arnaud's Répertoire des généalogies françaises imprimées (1978-1982); Saffroy's Bibliographie généalogique, héraldique et nobiliaire de la France (1968-1988); Jougla de Morenas and de Warren's Grand Armorial de France (1975); Père Anselme's Maison royale de France (1967); and La Chenaye-Desbois's Dictionnaire de la noblesse (1980).